 2. Brutto-Netto ratio

-Remember that in Germany you will always see your brutto (gross) salary first and after all taxes and social contribution – sad number (netto) shows up.
+Remember that in Germany, you will always see your Brutto (gross) salary first, and after all taxes and social contribution – a sad number (Netto) shows up.
 Therefore, salary highly depends on how much taxes a nurse has to pay.

 3. TVöD – Collective agreement for the public service

-If a nurse works in the public organization (what most of the time the case), her/his salary depends on the company’s collective agreement.
+If a nurse works in a public organization (what most of the time the case), their salary depends on the company’s collective agreement.
 Numbers are strictly regulated and aren’t negotiable.
-However, the nurse’s TVöD level can be upgraded with the work experience.
+However, the nurse’s TVöD level can be upgraded with work experience.

-With one year of work experience, rise to level 2 is possible, after 3 years to level 3 and a monthly salary of 3,000 EUR.
-Although the limit is 3,500 EUR, nurses will need a bachelor’s or master’s degree to receive a higher salary.
+With one year of work experience, a rise to level 2 is possible, after 3 years to level 3 and a monthly salary of 3,000 EUR.
+Although the limit is 3,500 EUR, nurses will need a bachelor’s or master’s degree to receive a higher compensation.

 4. Working time/days

-A nurse’s salary also depends on the time and day she/he works.
-The German government wants to protect and secure employees as much as it can and since working at night isn’t good for your health – the employer has to pay extra for this.
+A nurse’s salary also depends on the time and day they work.
+The German government wants to protect and secure employees as much as possible, and since working at night isn’t good for your health – the employer has to pay extra for this.

-Nights surcharge is between 25% – 30% of the regular hour fare, 25% is tax-free.
-As you can see nurses who prefer to work at night earn on average much more than someone working regular hours.
+Nights surcharge is 25% – 30% of the regular hour fare, and 25% is tax-free.
+As you can see, nurses who prefer to work at night earn, on average, much more than someone working regular hours.

-In fact, Sundays are paid 50% (tax-free) more than normal fare, and working on holidays will bring you 150% more than on an average day, plus 40% (tax-free) night fare applicable if working at night hours.
+In fact, Sundays are paid 50% (tax-free) more than standard fare, and working on holidays will bring you 150% more than on an average day, plus 40% (tax-free) night fare applicable if working at night hours.

-In total: nurses in Germany can earn up to 190% more working in unusual hours/days.
+In total: nurses in Germany can earn up to 190% more working unusual hours/days.